japaric-archived/photon/README.md

       6004    1068     188    7260    1c5c target/photon/release/blink

 # Turn the ELF file into a binary for deploy
-# binarify.sh also computes the CRC and write it into the binary
+# binarify.sh also computes the CRC and writes it into the binary
 $ ./binarify.sh target/photon/release/blink

 # Ship the app to the Photon